-Overall World Oceans Day Theme Winner (2017): Christian Vizl (Mexico)
+Overall World Oceans Day Theme Winner (2018): Rosie Leaney (Australia)

-The oceans are essential to food security and the health and survival of all life.
+Our oceans are essential to securing our food and survival of all life on planet Earth.
 They power our climate and they are a critical part of the biosphere.
-In 2008, the United Nations General Assembly decided that, as from 2009, June 8 would be designated by the United Nations as “World Oceans Day” (resolution 63/111, paragraph 171).
-The UN designation of World Oceans Day is an opportunity to raise global awareness of the current challenges faced by the international community in connection with the oceans—and be part of the solutions.
+In 2008, the United Nations General Assembly decided that, as from 2009, June 8 would be designated by the United Nations as “World Oceans Day.”

-World Oceans Day encourages you to make a difference in your life, community, and world by taking action to protect our ocean—for present and future generations.
-Despite the huge challenges facing the world’s ocean, by working together we can achieve a healthy ocean that provides for the billions of humans, plants and animals which depend on it every day.
+World Oceans Day encourages you to make a difference in your life, in your community, and in the world by taking action to protect our ocean—for present and future generations.
+Despite the huge challenges facing the world’s oceans such as plastic pollution, overfishing and climate change, by working together we can achieve a healthier ocean that will provide for the billions of humans, plants and animals which depend on it every day.

-For the fifth year running, you can share the beauty and importance of the ocean through your photographs!
+For the sixth year running, you can share the beauty and importance of the ocean through your photographs!

 Photography is a powerful medium to convey a feeling or a message.
-This open and free photo competition seeks to inspire the creation and dissemination of imagery capturing the beauty and importance of the ocean and humankind’s relation to it, hoping to contribute to actions to preserve it.
+This open and free photo competition seeks to inspire the creation of imagery capturing the beauty, the challenges and the importance of the ocean and humankind’s relation to it, hoping to contribute to actions to preserve it.

-The photo competition has six thematic categories open for photographic submissions:
+The photo competition has seven thematic categories open for photographic submissions:

 - Underwater Seascapes

 - Above Water Seascapes

 - Clean Our Ocean: Images relating to the ocean that show the positive or negative consequences of human interference above or below the waterline